 In September 1884, the Great Hinckley Fire broke out near the town of Hinckley, Minnesota.
 At that time, trees were commonly stripped of their branches before cutting them down for lumber, but that left pine forests filled with dry, dead branches.
 This fuelled the fire and caused it to burn 250 000 acres in just four hours.
 Officially, 418 people were killed but historians believe that hundreds of Native Americans were killed and were left out of the fatality count.

-The Thumb fire started on September 5 1881 in the Thumb region of eastern Michigan.
+One of the worst forest fire in history started on September 5 1881 in the Thumb region of eastern Michigan.
 The fire is thought to have been exacerbated by dry summer conditions and drought.
 Burning around 1 million acres, it spread from Lapeer County to Huron, Tuscola, Sanilac and Lapeer counties.
 At least 282 people were killed.
 The flames produced so much soot and ash that the sun was partially obscured in the East Coast, turning the sky a yellowish colour.